Symposium Speakers

 Dr. Sharon A. Vallone is a graduate of Rutgers University and New York Chiropractic College She completed her Diplomate in Clinical Chiropractic Pediatrics (DICCP) at Palmer Chiropractic College and later received her appointment as Fellow in Clinical Chiropractic Pediatrics (FICCP).
 Dr. Vallone works in a collaborative practice in Connecticut and is currently the Chair of the Board of Kentuckiana Children's Center in Louisville, KY and past Vice Chair of the International Chiropractic Association's Council Pediatric Council.
 She is an international speaker, author, and editor of the Journal of Clinical Chiropractic Pediatrics.
 Sharon brings 36 years of pediatric chiropractic experience with a primary interest in pregnant and postpartum mommas, birth trauma, breastfeeding difficulties and problems with infant /toddler neurodevelopment.

-She has for many years been teaching in educational programs on breastfeeding for midwives, NICU-nurses, nurse-assistants, health care visitors etc. on a national level in Norway.
+She has for many years been teaching in educational programs for midwives, NICU-nurses, nurse-assistants, health care visitors etc. on a national level in Norway.

-Tine Greve is an experienced speaker at international conferences such as ICM, Midwifery Today, ICAP Professionals, Nordic Midwifery conferences, Nordic Breastfeeding conferences, ILCA/VELB etc. She has been teaching and have had workshops in USA, Canada, Egypt, Ghana, Australia, Russia, Germany, The Netherlands, UK, Denmark, Sweden, Norway, Finland, Iceland, Slovenia, Bulgaria, Austria, Belgium and France.
+Tine Greve is an experienced speaker at international conferences such as Midwifery Today, ICM, ICAP Professionals, Nordic Midwifery conferences, Nordic Breastfeeding conferences, ILCA, GOLD etc. She has been teaching and have had workshops in USA, Canada, Egypt, Ghana, Australia, Russia, Germany, The Netherlands, UK, Denmark, Sweden, Norway, Finland, Iceland, Slovenia, Bulgaria, Austria, Belgium, Switzerland and France."

 When a tongue-tie has been identified, a pre-release treatment plan must be made.
 For the best possible result of a togue-tie release, the baby needs to be ready for the procedure.
 Ensuring good nutritional status for the baby prior to a release is important, in addition to assessing (breast)feeding functions and dysfunctions the mother-baby dyad may struggle with.
 Mother’s milk nutrition should be supported whenever possible.
 This presentation will make suggestions for support and (breast)feeding counselling based on the individualized plan for the baby.
 We will look at factors that contribute to achieving the best possible outcomes of a release and recommended (breast)feeding plans for optimizing the chance of success.